-Employers should consult their utility, governing authority, electrical contractor, electric vehicle supply equipment (EVSE) provider, and other stakeholders early in the process to identify and discuss potential challenges.
-For example, special consideration is needed for when weighing whether to offer charging at workplaces located in leased facilities.
+Employers should consult their utility, governing authority, electrical contractor, charging equipment provider, and other stakeholders early in the process to identify and discuss potential challenges.
+For example, special consideration is needed when determining whether to offer charging at workplaces located in leased facilities.

 Installing Workplace Charging

-EVSE delivers electrical energy from an electricity source, such as the grid or supplemental solar panels, to a plug-in electric vehicle.
-Level 1, Level 2, and direct-current (DC) fast charging each offer benefits and require different considerations for workplace charging, including:
+Charging equipment delivers electrical energy from an electricity source, such as the grid or supplemental solar panels, to a plug-in electric vehicle.
+Level 1, Level 2, and direct-current (DC) fast charging each offer benefits and require different considerations for workplace charging:

 - Level 1 stations are less expensive than Level 2 stations, but they charge vehicles at a slower rate and generally may only be used by one vehicle during the standard work day.
 See Level 1 Electric Vehicle Charging Stations at the Workplace for more information.

-- Level 2 stations—the most commonly used stations for workplaces—are capable of charging more than one vehicle per day.
-It is often necessary for workplaces to establish policies that encourage employees to share the stations and move their charged vehicles after a certain amount of time has passed.
+- Level 2 stations are the most commonly used at workplaces and are capable of charging more than one vehicle per day.
+It is often necessary for organizations to establish policies that encourage employees to share the stations and move their charged vehicles after a certain amount of time.